svelte-society/svelte.london/src/lib/copy/events/about.md

 # Svelte Society London Events

 Our monthly meetups combine in-person connection with global reach through live streaming.
+We gather in central London for an evening of technical insights, community networking, and engaging discussions.

+## Event Format

+- 18:30: Doors open, networking begins
+- 19:15: Live stream starts
-Each event features technical talks, community networking, and opportunities to engage with both local and remote participants.
+- Two technical talks featuring local and remote speakers
+- Interactive Q&A sessions
+- Wrap up by 21:00

 ## What to Expect

 - Welcoming community atmosphere
 - Technical insights and practical knowledge
-- Networking with fellow Svelte enthusiasts
-- Q&A sessions with speakers
-- Connection with the global Svelte community
 - Food and refreshments
+- Connection with local and global Svelte enthusiasts
+- Professional live streaming setup

-Whether you're new to Svelte or an experienced developer, our events provide valuable learning opportunities and connections with like-minded developers.
+Whether you're new to Svelte or an experienced developer, our events provide valuable learning opportunities and meaningful connections with like-minded developers.